dushevadnqka/dushevadnqka.github.io/about.md

 ## Who am I?

-- I am PHP dev,
+- I am a PHP dev
-- who loves my wife,
+- who loves his wife
-- who likes Symfony,
+- who likes Symfony
-- who can't remember the world before Docker,
+- who can't remember the world before Docker
 - who thinks that React/ Redux is something very very cool!
-- Who doesn't afraid from TDD,
+- who isn't afraid of TDD
-- who can't stop thinking for Ruby.
+- who can't stop thinking about Ruby

-## The purpose?
+## The purpose of this blog?

-#### Share Ideas, meet with geeks.
-Think over some problematics of programming.
+#### Share ideas, meet colleagues, talk about some problematics of programming.

 ## How to find you?